StevenClontz/mahavier-product-partial/slides.md

     The complexity was needed to exchange \\(a'\\) with \\(a\\) from a nice countable set in this inequality:
     \\[\\alpha &lt;a'&lt;w&lt;\\sigma(t^\\frown\\langle{a'\\rangle})&lt;\\beta\\]
-    Perhpas this could have similarly been factored out to a lemma?
+    Perhaps this could have similarly been factored out to a lemma?
 -   <!-- .element: class="fragment" -->
     Limited-info strategies can be used to clean up recursive arguments similar to using submodels.